ElementsProject/peerswap/docs/signetguide_cln.md

 rpcwallet="swap"' > $HOME/.lightning/signet/peerswap.conf
 ```

-To disable liquid swaps you can add the following to the peerswap config file:
+To disable Liquid swaps you can add the following to the PeerSwap config file:
 ```
 [Liquid]
 disabled=true